Locations is located under My Calendar > Locations.

 Set as Default

-When creating an event, the location field will be preset to the default location.
+When creating an event, the location field will be preset to this default location.
 Strongly advised if you have only one location – location is a required part of Google’s structured data for events.

 Delete